Lil Nas X Heats Up the 2021 BET Awards With Steamy Kiss During "Montero" Performance - E! Online

 Ahead of his performance, the singer teased that he was going to put on an unforgettable show.

-"I can't give you much, but it's going to be the best one," he told Entertainment Tonight.
-"No offense to all the other performers.
-Yeah.
-I mean it though, I mean it."

-Before commanding the stage, Lil Nas X shut down the red carpet with two major outfit changes.
-For his first look, he wore an over-the-top gown that featured a one-of-a-kind print.
-He later switched things up and donned an embellished floral power suit.
+Before commanding the stage, Lil Nas X shut down the red carpet with two eye-catching ensembles.
+For his first look, he wore an over-the-top gown by Andrea Grossi that featured a one-of-a-kind print.
+He later switched things up and donned an embellished floral power suit by Richard Quinn.

+It's no secret the pop star is having an incredible year.
+Back in September, he told E!
+News that being hunkered down at home amid the coronavirus pandemic was a great creative outlet for him.

+"Quarantine has probably been the best thing that could have happened to me to where I am in my career right now," he said at the time.
+"It's given me so much time to think through while creating music."

 For all of the latest updates on the star-studded ceremony, click here.